retrofun/mist-binaries-test/README.md

   * does this work with resident programs?
   * does the resident ram disk RAD: still work?

-* Improve stability of core startup when a new configuration is loaded:
+* Improve stability of core startup when a new configuration is loaded

   * After Kickstart ROM upload clear CPU Vector Table before resetting the CPU
   * Clear Kickstart Mirror at $E0xxxx when Kickstart ROM size is 256KB

-* minimig: Fix IDE on/off, ask to reboot when changed
+* Fix IDE on/off, ask to reboot when changed

   Ask to reboot when IDE on/off changes, not only when hard disk master/slave configuration changes.